Anzac poppy

 New Zealand’s supply of red poppies has been sourced both overseas and locally.
 The association began producing its own poppies in 1931, with disabled former servicemen in Auckland and Christchurch making them.
 The Christchurch RSA is still responsible for the manufacture of poppies, which are now made of paper rather than cloth.

 Rationing and restrictions during the Second World War affected the making of poppies.
-The government relaxed its restriction on the importation of cloth from Britain so that poppies could be made.
-By this time, ladies’ committees (women’s sections) of the RSA were playing a key role in the making (and sale) of poppies.
-In 1936, a Wellington ladies’ committee made 20,000 poppies for Poppy Day.
+Government actually relaxed its restriction on the importation of cloth from Britain so that poppies could still be made.
+By this time, ladies’ committees or women’s sections of the RSA had taken a key role in the making (and sale) of poppies.
+In 1936, a ladies’ committee from Wellington made 20,000 poppies for Poppy Day.

 Wearing poppies

-In New Zealand the poppy is worn most often around Anzac Day.
-Since 1927 Poppy Day has been the Friday before Anzac Day (unless this is Good Friday), with the appeal continuing until 25 April.
-Poppies symbolise remembrance at other times as well as on Anzac Day.
-The red poppy can be seen at major commemorative events, at military funerals and at war graves and cemeteries in New Zealand and around the world.
-In 2020, Poppy Day was cancelled for the first time since its inception because of restrictions on interpersonal contact during the COVID-19 coronavirus pandemic.
+In New Zealand the poppy is most often worn around Anzac Day.
+Since 1927 Poppy Day itself has been marked on the Friday before Anzac Day (unless it falls on a Good Friday) with the appeal going through to 25 April.
+Poppies still symbolise remembrance, and New Zealanders want to show this at other times as well as on Anzac Day.
+At major commemorative events, at military funerals and at war graves and cemeteries in New Zealand and around the world, the red poppy can be seen.